 Fuel rationing was introduced in September 1939 soon after the start of the war.
 Petrol was, in fact, the very first thing to be rationed.
 That’s because of our total dependence on imports from overseas.
 In 1942 petrol for private use was withdrawn completely so that what limited supplies there were could be reserved for essential use, like ambulances and public transport.

 I expect many adults must have felt as if their worlds had been cruelly shrunk.
 Not so, it seems, the children.
 With scarcely any vehicles on the road, their horizons opened up.
-Some people I have spoken to remember wandering off round their villages as young as two or three and getting up to all sorts of mischief.
+Some people I have spoken to remember wandering off round their villages as young as two or three.
 Others have described daily adventures cycling for miles, the only requirement being that they return home in time for tea.

 Petrol rationing for private use came back in when the war ended in 1945.
 Old cars that had been stored in garages for years were dusted down, oiled up and brought back out on the roads – but only for special occasions.
 One person I interviewed described how it would take the family two days to drive from Surrey to Norfolk for their summer holiday, with a camping stop en route.
 ‘Life was much slower’, he commented.